 The most important thing to bring on your adventure are two to three strong light sources — we recommend both headlamps and handheld flashlights.
-Your phone's flashlight doesn't count.
-It's also always a little chilly inside the lava tube, so warm clothing like base layers, vests, or pull over sweaters are great.
-I also recommend wearing a backpack with a water reservoir because you'll want your hands free as much as possible.
-And last but certainly not least, you need to wear sturdy shoes.
+Your phone’s flashlight doesn’t count.
+It’s also always a little chilly inside the lava tube, so warm clothing like base layers, vests, or sweaters are great.
+I also recommend wearing a backpack with a water reservoir because you’ll want your hands free as much as possible.
+And last but certainly not least, you need to wear sturdy hiking shoes.

 Ape Caves is free!
 Before you get super excited, though… it’s free to enter the lava tube, but you do have to buy a parking permit.
 From April 1 to November 30, you’ll need the Northwest Forest Pass, which is $5 for one day or $30 for a season.
 From December 1 to March 31, you’ll need the Sno-Park Permit (which you’ll need to buy ahead of time because it isn’t available on-site).